developmentseed/ds-k8s-gpu/README.md

 # DevSeed k8s GPU cluster

-This script utilizes eksctl to deploy a Kubernetes cluster that is equipped with GPU support.
+This is a lab project aimed at providing easy access to GPU instances for machine learning engineers.
+The script uses eksctl to deploy a Kubernetes cluster that is equipped with GPU support.
 In addition, it allows users to choose between Spot and On-Demand instances.
-Once the cluster is up, it also prepares the environment for deploying Helm charts.
+Once the cluster is up and running, it also prepares the environment for deploying Helm charts.

 e.g: https://github.com/developmentseed/ds-helm-chart